 Where was our kickass leading lady, when we needed her the most?

-At New York Comic Con before the movie was released, Zoey had this to say.
+At New York Comic Con before the movie was released, Zoey was asked about playing Rose, and whether or not she would like to return as the character in a possible sequel.

 But I did it, and I know I can, and I hope I can do it again.

-I'm sorry, would it inconvenience your 162k Facebook Followers to see a post about a campaign raising money for a sequel to a film you were "thrilled" to have the opportunity to be in?
+I'm sorry, would it have inconvenienced your 162k Facebook Followers at the time, to have seen a post campaigning for a sequel to a film you were "thrilled" to have the opportunity to be in?

-Maybe it would be somewhat of a nuisance to your 117k Twitter Followers.
+Maybe it would've been somewhat of a nuisance to your 117k Twitter Followers at the time.

 Now don't get this twisted: I'm not "attacking" Zoey or "hating" on her.
 I'm simply stating a fact.
 As a long time fan of VA, I take it personally that our own leading lady didn't even publicly support the crowd-funding campaign.
-Hell, even OVAM's post thanks Danila, Lucy etc, but there's no mention of Zoey.
+Hell, even OVAM's post thanks Danila, Lucy and co but there's absolutely no mention of leading lady, our Rose, Zoey.

 Maybe she was mentally done with the movie.
 Maybe she no longer wanted anything to do with Vampire Academy.
 Maybe the movie was such a failure that Zoey wanted to put it to the back of her mind, and never speak of it again.
 Maybe she just didn't want to publicly tweet or post on Facebook about it.
 These are all valid reasons.
 She's completely entitled to feel this way, and no amount of hate should come her way because of it.
 But that doesn't mean that myself, and many other fans, can't be angry and disappointed.

 I won't go out and be immature and insult her or any of the other cast members who didn't support.
 That's ridiculous.
 I'll just say that I'm deeply disappointed.
-Also note that other cast members, Sarah Hyland, Olga Kurylenko, Claire Foy, Ashley Charles, Gabriel Byrne & Dominique Tipper failed to tweet, Facebook or update on any form of social media about it.
+Also note that other cast members Olga Kurylenko, Claire Foy, Ashley Charles, Gabriel Byrne & Dominique Tipper failed to tweet, Facebook or update on any form of social media about it.

 Now, I know this all sounds very drab — and truth be told, most people nowadays are multi fandom people.
 But even if that is the case, you'll always have your number one fandom.
 And for the fans who made Vampire Academy their number one, things are not looking good.